Take a moment to assess how you’re feeling about your workplace right now:

 - Are you feeling exhausted, or like most of your energy has been depleted?

 - Do you feel distant from your job, or very negative or cynical about it?

 - Do you regularly feel that it is a struggle to concentrate?

 If you answered ‘yes’ to all three questions, there is a risk you may be suffering from burnout, a condition defined by The World Health Organisation (WHO) as:

-“a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed.”
+'syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed'.

-It’s not just the health of individuals we are talking about here either.
+It’s not just about the health of individuals either.
 Burnout can seriously affect safety performance.

-Indeed, there is already evidence suggesting individuals suffering from burnout are less likely to perform their jobs safely.
+There is already evidence suggesting that individuals suffering from burnout are less likely to perform their jobs safely.
 In a 2018 study of over 200 firefighters, burnout badly affected their safety.
 Burnout meant they were less likely to:

 - follow safe work procedures